mbari-org/vars-annotation/docs/BUILD.md

 #### Run Build

 Once your enviroment is configured, run: `gradlew jpackage` to build the application.
-The built application will be in `org.mbari.vars.ui/build/jpackage`.
+The built application will be in `org.mbari.vars.ui/build/jpackage` and packaged for whatever OS that you built it on.
 Note that the build packages it's own JVM, so it can be distrubuted without requiring users to install Java.